sambeau/gork/docs/README.md

 Currently gork is a glorified pretty printer.
 It can parse simple game scripts and print them out.
 It doesn't actually run them yet.

+(this will change)

 ## Build

-To build you first need to make and install goyacc and nex and put them in the bin directory.

-To build the binary:
+To install the tools and build the binary:

     ./build

-To see some debug info as you build (e.g. lexer conflicts):
+To see some debug info as you build (e.g. parser conflicts):

     ./build -v